Dorialexander/FreedomOfPanorama/README.md

-# FreedomOfPanorama
+# Freedom Of Panorama
 This is a repository of various codes, data, and methodological notes used in a research article on Freedom of Panorama.

 ## Doing text mining with Google News and Europresse